Privacy Policy

 7. Data retention and deletion

 Workspace content is retained until it is deleted.
-If you delete your account, your account record is removed and you lose access to the Service.
+If you request account deletion, your account is currently deactivated first and you lose access to the Service during a 30-day grace period.
+If you log in again during that period, the account may be reactivated.
+After the grace period, a scheduled purge permanently deletes the account and associated data, subject to the limited retention described below.
 Content you contributed to shared workspaces may remain available to other workspace members or administrators, and references to your user may be removed or set to null.

 Retention periods:

-• Account data: Retained until you delete your account, plus up to 30 days for backups to cycle out
+• Account data: Retained while your account is active and during any 30-day deactivation grace period triggered by an account-deletion request, plus up to 30 days for backups to cycle out

 • Workspace content: Retained until deleted by you or a workspace administrator

-• Derived data (embeddings, keywords): Deleted within 30 days of source deletion
+• Derived data (embeddings, keywords, graph/index artifacts): Deleted or de-linked within 30 days of source deletion, subject to shared-workspace retention and operational backup cycles

 • Security and audit logs: Retained for up to 90 days depending on log type and system (some logs may have shorter retention)